haskell/containers/docs/sequence.rst

     Seq.mapWithIndex :: (Int -> a -> b) -> Seq a -> Seq b
     Seq.mapWithIndex f xs = ...

-:haddock_short:`Data.Sequence#fmap` transform each element of the sequence with the function ``f``. ``fmap`` is provided by the `Functor
+:haddock_short:`/Data.Sequence#fmap` transform each element of the sequence with the function ``f``. ``fmap`` is provided by the `Functor
 <https://wiki.haskell.org/Typeclassopedia#Functor>`_ instance for sequences and
 can also be written infix using the ``<$>`` operator.

-:haddock_short:`Data.Sequence#mapWithIndex` allows you to do a similar transformation but gives you the index that each element is at.
+:haddock_short:`/Data.Sequence#mapWithIndex` allows you to do a similar transformation but gives you the index that each element is at.

 ::